solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 }
 ```

 That's all there is to it.
-To test is locally we can build it We can test it
-locally by running the following commands:
+To test it locally, we can build it by running the following commands:

 ```shell
 $ make build